akiryk/tutorials-learning-lessons/GCP/core-infrastructure.md

 SaaS is another term, although not something related to GCP.
 Software as a Service is software that runs in the cloud and is used by end-users over the internet.
 Examples include Google Drive, gmail, etc.

+### Compute Engine vs App Engine
+Compute Engine is Googles IaaS offering and App Engine is the PaaS offering.

 ## The Network
 You set up servers and storage in regions and zones around the Google global network.
 A region is something like Europe or Asia, and you can use regions for redundancy and security.
 Zones are things like europe-east and europe-west.
 You can also use multiple zones.
 Location affects
 - durability: the resource will continue to exist, say, because of backups or redundancy